Icinga/icinga-doc/markdown/en/configmain.md

 These options determine whether the core will process empty perfdata results or not.
 This is needed for distributed monitoring, and intentionally turned on by default.
-If you don't require empty perfdata
+If you don't require empty perfdata that off.
-- saving some cpu cycles on unwanted macro calculation - you can turn that off.
 Be careful!

--   0 = disable

--   1 = enable

 **Limit number of items in check result list**